 Nothing ignites joy quite like a good dessert.
 In a time of need, sweet treats are both comforting and delicious.
 Dessert feeds the soul, and your friend will definitely appreciate the sentiment that comes with homemade goodies.

 10. Just pick up the phone

 In this world of “likes” and emojis, it feels like we’ve forgotten how much more intimate it is to make a phone call.
 Hearing your voice and getting carried away in a 30-minute conversation can make all the difference in the world to someone who’s down in the dumps.

-Though she might say she’d rather stay in, an impromptu movie, hike, picnic, or roller skating date might be exactly what the doctor ordered.
-Show up at her door and don’t take no for an answer!
+Though they might say they’d rather stay in, an impromptu movie, hike, picnic, or roller skating date might be the thing to lift their spirits.
+Show up at their door and don’t take no for an answer!

 When a friend of mine unexpectedly lost her dog a few years ago, another friend of ours put together a sweet photo book for her, filled with pictures of her with her pooch.
 It was a simple and special way to help her through the situation.

 It’s old school, but it’s still so dang fun.
-Next time you’re in the car together or hangin’ out at home, dedicate a favorite song to your bestie over the airwaves.
-She won’t be able to resist the delight.
+Next time you’re in the car together or hanging out at home, dedicate a favorite song to your bestie over the airwaves and tell them to tune in.
+They won’t be able to resist the delight.

-Show up with takeout, magazines, pajamas, and no intention of leaving any time soon.
-She’ll be so glad to have someone to kick back and relax with.
+Show up with takeout, magazines, pajamas, and no intention of leaving anytime soon.
+They’ll be so glad to have someone to kick back and relax with.